MagneticResonanceImaging/MRIReco.jl/docs/src/index.md

 This interaction allows new algorithms to be easily integrated into the software framework.
 It is not necessary to program in C/C++ but the advantages of the scientific high-level language Julia can be used.

-## Status
+!!! note
     MRIReco.jl is work in progress and in some parts not entirely optimized.
 In particular the FFT and NFFT implementation are currently limited to the CPU and do not support
     GPU acceleration yet.

 ## Installation